Forbear/cassandra_installation/README.md

     - python is in use on node0 by default
     - shell is in use on node1 by default

+- Dependencies check and install are included in Vagrantfile

 #### Output example:
 Manual shell: